top of page

 Awarded to soldiers that participated and were victorious at least once in an attack or defense round during a multi-round scrimmage.

-World War 1 Occuptation Medal
+World War 1 Occupation Medal

 Awarded for one year of consecutive service.